 To add a new configuration profile, click New on the Profile Management tab.
 To modify a configuration profile, select the configuration profile from the Profile list and click Modify.
+Then you will see the Management dialog box (shown in Figure 3-3).

-The Profile Management dialog box will display a screen similar to that shown in Figure 3-3.
+1. Edit the General tab

-- 1. Edit the General tab - Profile Name Identifies the configuration profile.
+- Profile Name - Please enter the Profile name which identifies the configuration profile.
 This name must be unique.
-Profile names are not case-sensitive. - > Client Name Identifies the client machine. - Network Names (SSIDs) The IEEE 802.11 wireless network name.
+Note that the profile names are not case-sensitive. - > Client Name Please enter the Profile name which identifies the client machine. - > Network Names (SSIDs) - Please enter the IEEE 802.11 wireless network name.
 This field has a maximum limit of 32 characters.